 Fair Trade USA

 While high-quality Arabica coffee from Peru may be blended into other Latin American blends or Coffee blends, Peru Coffee shines beautifully as a single-origin coffee.
 Served as a drip coffee, pour-over coffee or French Press coffee, it has a medium body that tickles the tongue with a tangy fruit finish.

-Our Weaver’s Coffee Peru Organic is 100% Certified Organic and Fair Trade Certified.
+Our Weaver’s Coffee Peru is 100% Certified and Fair Trade Certified.
 It is as lively as the country itself and has been hand-crafted to realize its complete flavor potential.
 Step into subtlety and exquisiteness with your first sip of our Peruvian Coffee.